sergheevdev/command-bus/README.md

 ### Complex scenarios

-In more complex scenarios you may need to modify the registry of commands and handlers in runtime to prevent any service downtime or any other reason, you can create and manage the registry yourself and pass it to the builder.
+In more complex scenarios, you may need to modify the registry of command handlers in runtime to prevent any service downtime or any other reason, you can create and manage the command registry yourself and pass it to the builder.

 ```java
     public class Main {